 Restricted items from Zone 2 can be taken to the following waste facilities:

 For further information on fire ants, visit www.fireants.org.au

-White goods - includes refrigeration & air-conditioning units, freezers & vehicles with intact air conditioner systems.
+White goods - includes refrigeration, air-conditioning units, freezers and vehicles with intact air conditioner systems.

-Charges apply to check and degas the units in accordance with environmental legislation
+Charges apply to check and degas the units in accordance with current environmental legislation.